 November 6, 2020

-International horse racing event the Breeders’ Cup unveiled a multi-faceted digital program, demonstrating how luxury brands may continue to virtually engage consumers as sporting events take place without live spectators.
+International horse racing event the Breeders’ Cup has unveiled a multi-faceted digital program, demonstrating how luxury brands may continue to virtually engage consumers as sporting events take place without live spectators.

 The#MyBreedersCup program allows fans new opportunities to interact with the event remotely, as the event goes on without fans amid the COVID-19 pandemic.
 It includes innovative viewing experiences, virtual fashion contests and even event cocktail recipes.